 The first step was to take the knee-high pantyhose and fill them with potting soil.
 You want to work it down into the stocking, so it is packed pretty tightly.
 Leave enough room to tie the end of your hose.

 Filling the pantyhose with dirt is a fun job for the kids.
 They can decide just how big their "grass" pillar will be.

 Place your tied stockings on a tray for support and get ready to plant.
 Now, there are two ways to do this.
 Way number 1 is mixing the grass seed with the soil before filling the stockings.
 Then all you have to do is water.
 Making your grass caterpillar this way is relatively straightforward, but it takes longer for the grass to sprout.
 It will also sprout ALL OVER the stocking, not just on the top like ours did.

-Way number 2 is my preferred way of making a grass caterpillar because it leaves room for the eyes and makes it easier to attach the legs and antennae later on.
+The second way is my preferred way of making a grass caterpillar because it leaves room for the eyes and makes it easier to attach the legs and antennae later on.

 I took a sharp knife and cut slits in the top of the stockings.
 Since we packed them tightly, they won't fall apart or spill out.
 We then sprinkled the grass seed mix right on top and worked it in gently with our fingers.
 Finally, we gave it a bit of water and let it do its magic.
 I brought the tray inside and set it by the window so we could watch it grow, keep it watered, and prevent the birds from eating the seed.
 It took about two days to start to see sprouts.
 Start to finish we let our grass grow about 7-9 days before it was full enough to decorate.